mpcox/203.328/README.md

 Next generation sequences are usually provided in a format called [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format), where the *Q* stands for *quality*.
 The entry for a single read would typically look something like this:

 ```
-@ME8432_1
+@EV6293_1
-CTTCTGCTTCAATGGGCGAAAGACCCAATGACCTCATCAC
+CCAAGGTGCATCTGACTGGTGAGGAGAAGGCTGCCGTCACCGGCCTGTGG
-+ME8432_1
++
-hhhgh`\ahQhEhhhhhhheOhhQQVhefhhLUheYShhE
+C1C(=FDFH<DHHJJJJJJ;JG?I)IJHF<IJJHIIHJBJIIJEJICIJ4
 ```

 Each sequence entry consists of four lines.
-The first line always starts with ‘@’ and is followed by a unique read identifier (here, *ME8432_1*).
+The first line always starts with ‘@’ and is followed by a unique read identifier (here, *EV6293_1*).
 The second line lists the actual DNA (or RNA) sequence.
 The third line always starts with ‘+’, optionally followed by the unique identifier again.
 The fourth line lists the quality of each base along the sequence in a fairly esoteric ASCII encoding.
 You can read more about how this quality information is encoded in this paper:

 Cock PJA, CJ Fields, N Goto, ML Heuer and PM Rice.
 2010.
 [The Sanger FASTQ file format for sequences with quality scores, and the Solexa/Illumina FASTQ variants](https://doi.org/10.1093/nar/gkp1137). *Nucleic Acids Research* 38:1767--1771.